ddorn/crabes/readme.md

 ### Installation

-The gui lays on pygame, so you must have it installed.
+The gui lays on pygame and my own pygame GUI module, so you must have both installed.

 ### Commands

 * `Right arrow` to reveal one more collision
 * `Left arrow` to hide one collision
-* `S` to save a screenshots
+* `S` to save a screenshot
 * `Escape` to quit